* Putting up cash and equity to take Dell Inc private

 had considered it before.

-By pulling the trigger now, the billionaire's company can
+But by pulling the trigger now, the 47-year-old billionaire

-focus on reversing its fortunes by concentrating on higher
+can focus on reversing its fortunes by concentrating on

-margin corporate IT and services - borrowing a page from IBM
+higher-margin corporate IT and services - borrowing a page from

-That is no small task for a company that built its name on
+That's still no small task for a company that built its name

 "This is an opportunity for Michael Dell to be a little more